How to Collect 2020–21 MBR Increases for Rent-Controlled Units

 - You got a rent adjustment for the apartment after Aug.
 1, 1970.
 Rent adjustments include major capital improvement increases, new equipment increases, and rent decreases (for example, for a decrease in services).
 They don’t include previous MBR increases.

 In all other situations, you use the short form.
-Both the long and short forms take you step-by-step through the computation of the MBR and the maximum collectible rent (MCR).
+Both the long and short forms take you step-by-step through the computation of the MBR and the MCR.
 Date and sign the back of each form.

 When you download your MBR binder from the DHCR website, print or make enough copies of both the long and short forms so that you’ll have enough of them for all of your rent-controlled tenants.
 You may have to use short forms for some apartments and long forms for others in the same building.